 - a pinch of cayenne chilli pepper (depending on preferred spiciness)

 for greasing the roasting tray:

-Remove the preheated tray from the oven and brush with a teaspoon of the cooking oil.
+- Remove the preheated tray from the oven and brush with a teaspoon of cooking oil.
 This will stop the fries from sticking to the tray.